wreck-lab/docs/phat2/octoprint.md

 ---

 ## Printer Configuration
-Once Klipper has been configured correctly the OctoPrint printer profile needs to be adjusted accordingly.
-You can do so in the “Printer Profile” section of OctoPrint settings.
+The OctoPrint printer profile needs to be adjusted accordingly to your printer characteristics.
+You can do so in the “Printer Profile” section of the OctoPrint settings.

 ![octosettings](../assets/img/octo_settings.jpg)